stud131/docs-monaca/content/products_guide/team_dashboard.en.md

 {{<note>}}
     Only developers who are already belonged to the team can be assigned here.
 Otherwise, you will need to invite them to the team first.
-Please refer to {{<link title="Managing Administrator" href="#managing-administrator">}}
+Please refer to {{<link title="managing developer" href="#managing-developer">}}
 {{</note>}}

 {{<figure src="/images/team_dashboard/modify_license.png" title="Modifying a license usage">}}